Guillaume Pousaz

-Guillaume Pousaz (born 1981/1982) is a Dubai-based Swiss billionaire entrepreneur, and the CEO and founder of payment platform Checkout.com.
-As of January 2022, he has an estimated net worth of US$20 billion.
+Guillaume Pousaz (born 1981) is a Dubai-based Swiss-born entrepreneur and investor.
+He is the CEO and founder of payment platform Checkout.com.
+As of May 2025, he has an estimated net worth of US$7.8 billion, according to Forbes.

 Early life and education

-Pousaz studied mathematical engineering at Ecole Polytechnique Fédérale De Lausanne, before enrolling in an economics bachelor's degree at HEC Lausanne.
+Pousaz was born in the outskirts of Geneva, Switzerland, and studied mathematical engineering at École Polytechnique Fédérale de Lausanne, before enrolling in an economics bachelor's degree at HEC Lausanne.

-Pousaz initially wanted to become an investment banker, but dropped out of university in Switzerland in 2005 when his father got cancer.
-He then moved to California to become a surfer.
+Pousaz initially planned to become an investment banker.
+He received an offer from Citibank London, but his father's cancer resulted in him leaving HEC Lausanne in 2005 before completing his degree.
+He then moved to California to pursue surfing.

 Career

-In 2006, Pousaz joined payments company International Payments Consultants (IPC) but left to found his own business.

-In 2007, Pousaz set up NetMerchant, a US to Europe money transfer service, with IPC's head of sales.
+In 2006, Pousaz joined payments company International Payments Consultants (IPC).
+He then co-founded NetMerchant, a US to Europe money transfer service, with IPC's head of sales.
 The company ran until 2009.

-In 2009, Pousaz purchased Mauritius-based SMS Pay for US$300,000 over a three-year period.

-Pousaz founded Opus Payments in Singapore in 2009, which enabled businesses in Hong Kong to process payments from buyers around the world.
+In 2009, Pousaz purchased Mauritius-based SMS Pay for US$300,000 over a three-year period to build a next generation payments gateway.
+That same year, Pausaz founded Singapore-based Opus Payments, which enabled businesses in Hong Kong to process payments from buyers around the world.

 Opus Payments rebranded and became Checkout.com in 2012.
 The company was founded to solve the problem of online payment processing for merchants and their customers.
+Pousaz is the CEO of Checkout.com and owns an estimated two-thirds of the company.

-In 2019, Checkout.com raised $230 million in funding.
+In 2019, Checkout.com first accepted outside capital in a $230 million funding round that valued the company at $2 billion.
 At the time, this was the largest Series A funding round ever for a European fintech company.

 In January 2021, Checkout.com raised a further US$450 million at a valuation of US$15 billion.
 As a result, Forbes estimated Pousaz's net worth to be US$9 billion.

-Pousaz is the CEO of Checkout.com and owns an estimated two-thirds of the company.

-Pousaz set up a personal investment firm, Zinial Growth, in May of 2021.
-The firm has invested in e-commerce start-ups Ziina and Wayflyer and blockchain firm Snickerdoodle Labs.